How to Use Shopify POS in 10 Easy Steps

 Step 9: Add a Payment Processor

 You will then be able to adjust your payment settings.
-By default, Shopify will automatically have you enrolled in its in-house payment processor, Shopify Payments.
-All you need to do to get it up and running is click the “Complete Account Setup” where you will fill out the rest of your business’s information.
-Unfortunately, at this time, Shopify does not integrate with any other payment processors.
+By default, Shopify will automatically have Shopify Payments as your processor.
+All you need to do to get it up and running is click “Complete Account Setup,” where you will fill out the rest of your business’s information, like your business ID, bank account information, and taxes.

 Step 10: Integrate Marketing Campaigns